 Also, electric trim movement speed can depend on current airspeed, so the trim movement slows down when airspeed increases for more consistent response.

-For electric trim we have added a special custom SImVim function, that allows you to make ET in your cockpit the same way as in real aircraft.
+For electric trim there a special SImVim function, that allows you to make ET in your cockpit the same way as in real aircraft.
 That's mean that with two-way trim switch you control the DC motor that rotates the pitch trim wheel.

 Note: the same DC motor is used for autopilot pich trim commands to rotate the pitch trim wheel.
 In this case the encoder connected to the wheel is deactivated while AP is engaged.